-Snorkeling in Labuan Bajo with Kids, Taka Makassar, Manta Point, Siaba Bay
+Snorkeling in Labuan Bajo with Kids: Taka Makassar, Manta Point, and Siaba Bay

 Heading back to the sea

-Our first stop was Taka Makassar, a tiny sandbank in the middle of the ocean, surrounded by light blue and turquoise water.
+Our first snorkeling stop was Taka Makassar, a small strip of sand in the middle of the sea, surrounded by bright turquoise water.
+To reach it, we had to jump straight into the open water and swim across the current.

 Taka Makassar, beautiful but not as easy as it looks